 Teaching

-I have taught as both an instructor of record and a teaching assistant in a variety of courses covering themes in American politics, data analysis, and critical data theory.
-I have taught both graduate and undergraduate students in small (18 students) and large (60 students) class settings.
+I have taught as both an instructor of record and a teaching assistant in courses spanning American politics, data analysis, and critical data theory.
+My teaching experience includes both undergraduate and graduate instruction in small seminars of about 18 students and larger classes of about 60 students.

 Instructor of Record

-How is data produced and what are some problems that can arise in the production and interpretation of big data?
-This course has three main objectives: (1) learning about types of deliberate and non-deliberate biases in creating and analyzing data, (2) gaining data literacy, and (3) discussing the social impact of biased data and coming up with solutions.
-The course starts off by cover the problems of validity, reliability, and biases in data and statistics.
-We also identify cases of biases in “influential” works and try to understand why the mistakes are critical from both a research perspective as well as a social justice perspective.
-The second part of class focuses on gaining data literacy, namely learning how to read graphs, infographics, and tables.
-We’ll be answering questions such as “what statistics should one be focusing on when looking at such figures,” “why did the author present this statistic here” and "is this statistics representative of the whole picture.”
-Finally, the third part of the course will focus on discussing how biased data might hinder social justice, benefiting some communities and marginalizing others.
+How is data produced, and what problems can arise in the production and interpretation of big data?
+This course has three main objectives: (1) understanding deliberate and non-deliberate biases in the creation and analysis of data, (2) developing data literacy, and (3) examining the social consequences of biased data and possible solutions.
+The course begins by introducing questions of validity, reliability, and bias in data and statistics.
+Students examine cases of bias in influential research and consider why such errors matter for both scholarly inquiry and social justice.
+The second part of the course focuses on data literacy, including how to interpret graphs, infographics, and tables.
+Students consider questions such as which statistics deserve attention, why particular statistics are presented, and whether they accurately represent the broader picture.
+The final part of the course examines how biased data can hinder social justice by benefiting some communities while marginalizing others.

 Teaching Assistant